Valx01P/docker-queue-worker/server/src/notes.md

 owner:
-  can change a user into an admin can ban a user or admin can delete any event can delete any email template
+  can change a user into an admin \
+  and vice versa
+  can ban a user or admin
+  can delete any event
+  can delete any email template